Conquerors

 behind only the Indians (formerly the Casino).

-In 2008, the band is still going strong and
+In 2007, the band was still going strong and

-remain in demand for weddings and corporate events.
+remained in high demand for weddings and corporate events.
 They also

 often double as the "house" band for major concert events such as